 Implant-supported dentures are held in position and supported by dental implants that are surgically inserted into the patient's jawbone.
-This makes the implant-supported dentures exceptionally strong and stable, unlike dentures attached using clasps or adhesives.
+This makes the implant-supported dentures exceptionally strong and stable.

 Benefits of Implant-Supported Dentures

-- These dentures improve oral functionality and improve the patient's ability to bite and chew well.
+- The implant-supported dentures restore oral functionality, which allows the patient to bite and chew well.

 - Implant-supported dentures are solid and durable.

-- These dentures do not interfere with our oral hygiene habits as they can be removed when needed to clean them.
+- These dentures do not interfere with your oral hygiene habits.
+They can be removed daily to be cleaned.

 The American Dental Association (ADA) says that dentures need the same care as your natural teeth.
 The following are the steps to follow to care for the implant-supported dentures:

-- Brush your dentures twice every day or after every meal to remove food debris and plaque and prevent discoloration.
-While brushing, also clean your gums, tongue, the roof of the mouth, and cheeks.
-Taking good care of your dentures and mouth can avoid the risk of bad breath and oral irritation.
+- Brush your dentures twice every day, or after every meal to remove food, debris, plaque and prevent discoloration.
+While brushing, also clean your gums, tongue, the roof of the mouth, and the inside of the cheeks.
+Taking good care of your dentures and oral cavity can lessen the risk of potential complications

-- Do not brush on your dentures harshly to prevent any scratches on the dentures.
+- Do not brush your dentures harshly in order to prevent any damage to the dentures.

 - While not wearing your dentures, place them safely in water to prevent warping.

-During the implant placement procedure, the dentist starts by numbing the patient's mouth with anesthesia.
-Then, four implants are placed under the gum line to serve as anchors that support your new set of teeth.
+During the implant placement procedure, the dentist begins by numbing the area with anesthesia.
+Then, the implants are placed into the bone, to serve as anchors that will support your new set of teeth.
 Once they are placed firmly in place, dentures are snapped in.
 These implants help the dentures stay in place securely, without falling out.

 To learn more about implant-supported dentures, visit our office, Dental Attraction, at 4727 Frankford Rd #333, Dallas, TX 75287.
 You can also reach us at (972) 733-0999.